State Justice Institute.

 F. Scholarships for Judges and Court Managers

-Scholarships are intended to enhance the skills, knowledge, and abilities of state court judges and court managers by enabling them to attend out-of-state, or to enroll in online, educational and training programs sponsored by national and state providers that they could not otherwise attend or take online because of limited state, local, and personal budgets.
+Scholarships are intended to enhance the skills, knowledge, and abilities of State court judges and court managers by enabling them to attend out-of-State, or to enroll in online, educational and training programs sponsored by national and State providers that they could not otherwise attend or take online because of limited State, local, and personal budgets.
 Scholarships may not exceed $1,500.
-The Institute's Board of Directors intends to reserve up to $175,000 for scholarships in FY 2010.
+The Institute's Board of Directors intends to reserve up to $175,000 for scholarships in FY 2009.
 Scholarship application procedures can be found in section IV.D.

 A. Project Grants

-An application for a Project Grant must include an application form; budget forms (with appropriate documentation); a project abstract and program narrative; a disclosure of lobbying form, when applicable; and Start Printed Page 53335certain certifications and assurances (see below).
+An application for a Project Grant must include an application form; budget forms (with appropriate documentation); a project abstract and program narrative; a disclosure of lobbying form, when applicable; and certain certifications and assurances (see below).
 See Appendix B for the Project Grant application forms.

 The application form requests basic information regarding the proposed project, the applicant, and the total amount of funding requested from the Institute.
 It also requires the signature of an individual authorized to certify on behalf of the applicant that the information contained in the application is true and complete; that submission of the application has been authorized by the applicant; and that if funding for the proposed project is approved, the applicant will comply with the requirements and conditions of the award, including the assurances set forth in Form D.